mernst/uwisdom/Programs.md

 then make sure that your PRINTER environment variable is properly set.

-ispell that requires only one argument at a time:
+To run a spell-check program that requires only one filename argument at a time:

 ```sh
 foreach file (*.tex)